Khelda/nvim-config/README.md

 nvim --cmd "let g:startGoyo = 1"
 ```

 However, if you use the version in my `zsh` config and kitty, you may experience some...
-Weird things if you put the goyo editor in the background of your terminal.
+Weird things if you put the goyo editor in the background of your terminal, i.e. terminal colorscheme might weird out.

 [Sourcetrail]: https://github.com/CoatiSoftware/Sourcetrail
 [Visual-Multi]: https://github.com/mg979/vim-visual-multi